ondich/utilities/README.md

 # utilities
-This repository if for the many miscellaneous small programs that I write for my own convenience.
+This repository is for the many miscellaneous small programs that I write for my own convenience.
 Sometimes they're reusable, sometimes I need them for a long time, and sometimes they're one-offs.
 But in any case, they usually contain techniques that I'll need again, so I keep them here as samples for myself.